dmarticus/dmarticus.github.io/_posts/2020-11-15-building-a-fantasy-football-draft-assistance-algorithm-part-2.md

 Now that my data was ready, it was time to write DAsHA, the algorithm for determining the best player from the given remaining ones.

 The idea here is that DAsHA would return a panel of players at each position with the highest projected points and provide context as to which ones would be the best to pick that round.
-This was done in two ways -- (1) DAsHA calculated the "marginal" score for each player, with this score representing how many more points this player is expected to generate compared to the best player at the same position who will be available in the next round[^bignote]; and (2) DAsHA constructed a series of confidence intervals for each player.
-This would let me select players based on variance as well as projected points.
+This was done in two ways:

+1. DAsHA calculated the "marginal" score for each player, with this score representing how many more points this player is expected to generate compared to the best player at the same position who will be available in the next round.[^bignote]
+2. DAsHA constructed a series of confidence intervals for each player.
+These confidence intervals would let me select players based on variance as well as projected points.[^bignote2]

-Finally, since I had to _act_ on all this data, I needed DAsHA to generate graphs comparing the players at the two positions with the highest point projections to the next best option available at that position in the current round.
+Finally, since I had to _act_ on all information, I needed DAsHA to generate charts and graphs that displayed all of these comparisons.
 Since I wanted DAsHA to be a heuristic _helper_ (as compared to an out-and-out predictive tool), my goal was to provide as much data for myself to make an informed decision based on the variance / distribution of point projections in addition to the raw point totals.
-For example, I wanted to include a confidence interval for each player so to represent the upside / downside potential.
-Depending on my draft position, I could be willing to accept a player with a lower median projection but higher upside as opposed to locking in a player with a higher median point projection, but very low variance.

 ## Comparing the players

-DAsHA needed three different datasets to generate the things that I needed, namely
+DAsHA needed three different data structures to accomplish my goals, namely

 1. The list of best players per position for the round
 2. The list of the best players per position for the next round (to calculate the marginal score)
 3. The list of the second best players for each position, to provide more information for my draft decision.

-I wrote each approach as a separate method in my Jupyter notebook so it could be easier to extend in the future.
+I wrote each collection as a separate method in my Jupyter notebook so it could be easier to extend in the future.
 Below are the three methods.

 Best players: